Neurosurgery Residency Program

 PGY-1 Goal: To acquire a basic knowledge and skills set in surgical, subspecialty, neurological, and basic neurosurgical information and be able to apply this to manage patients with common neurosurgical, intensive care, and emergency medical disorders.

 The third year is spent between the pediatric neurosurgical service and a variety of other required rotations.
-The year is comprised of a 6 month rotation as a mid-level resident on the Pediatric Neurosurgery Service at The Comer Children’s Hospital of the University of Chicago.
+The year is comprised of a 6 month rotation as a mid-level resident on the Pediatric Neurosurgery Service at The Comer Children's Hospital of the University of Chicago.
 Emphasis is on the care of pediatric neurosurgical problems in all its areas: tumor, vascular, spine, spina bifida and congenital anomalies, hydrocephalus, trauma, and pediatric epilepsy.
-The remainder of the year will be spent in several rotations: a 2-month combined rotation on Neuro-pathology and Neuro-radiology, 1 -2 months on the Hand/Upper Extremity Rehabilitation service to acquire familiarity with surgery of the peripheral nerves and brachial plexus, and a 1- 2 month rotation at the Illinois Masonic Medical Center Neurosurgery Service.
-The remainder of this 6-month block is used to complete additional electives as assigned by the Program Director, within the interests of each individual resident.
+PGY3 also includes an adult vascular/endovascular rotation, and additional rotation in neuropathology.

-1. To identify common pediatric neurosurgical illnesses and understand how to diagnose and manage these conditions.
+PGY-3 Goals: To identify common pediatric neurosurgical illnesses and understand how to diagnose and manage these conditions.
+To increase understanding and basic skill in the diagnosis and management of neurovascular disorders.

-The fourth and fifth years are defined as research or scholarship experiences.
+The fifth and sixth years are defined as elective or research experiences.
 The Neurosurgery section uses a broad definition of generation of knowledge to allow residents to pursue activity that could include clinical research, or advanced clinical training on an infolded fellowship.
 These activities will be supervised by an appropriate mentor as well as a member of the Neurosurgical faculty.
+Currently, 20 months of research can be expected with the rest of PGY5/6 being clinical duties.

 1. To conduct basic, translational or clinical research in neurosurgery or a related field and/or to gain advanced experience in clinically-related subspecialty fields of Neurosurgery.